makaylacodes/balance-sheet/README.md

 # Balance Sheet

-This is a learning-based project.
+This is a learning-based project on CSS pseudo selectors.

-To learn pseudo selectors in CSS, I created a balance sheet.
-I learned how to change the style of an element and trigger other events on the webpage.
+ I learned how to properly change element styles and trigger events on the webpage in CSS by creating a balance sheet.
 This project is a part of a responsive web design series by FreeCodeCamp.

 Visit the live site <a href="https://balance-sheet-css.netlify.app/">HERE</a> to view the hover effect.
 Simply drag your mouse over the total sections.